 Ibrahim’s a venture capitalist by day, and engineer and quant by night.
-At DCM, Ibrahim focuses on investments in consumer and emerging tech, and is keen on meeting and partnering with ambitious founders solving some of the world’s hardest problems.
+At DCM, Ibrahim focuses on investments in enterprise and frontier tech, and is keen on meeting and partnering with ambitious founders solving some of the world’s hardest problems.

 Prior to joining DCM, he was a Principal at Pear Ventures, a seed and pre-seed focused fund.
 Earlier still, Ibrahim worked in government strategy and policy consulting and helped manage a multi-billion dollar portfolio of state-owned enterprises.

-Focused on early stage consumer and emerging tech opportunities
+Focused on early stage enterprise and frontier tech opportunities

 Former gov strategy & policy consultant